Adam-Thometz/Art-Buddy/README.md

 This tool is a musical timer that allows users to use samples of varying lengths (15, 30, and 60 seconds) and purposes (focus or relax) to create a timer and the music plays as the timer counts down.
 Can be used to create full-length songs.
 Comes with options to create a 5- or 10-minute timer, which creates random sequences of available samples at the selected length.
 Good for learning about time or just as a timer for a break.

-Samples for Time Keeper were composed by the developer.
+Samples for Time Keeper to be composed by the developer.

 #### Score Keeper